florianv/petrinet/README.md

 $colorSet = new PNColorSet(array('integer', 'float'));
 $place = new PNPlace($colorSet);

-// Creating a Colored Token.
+// Creating a Colored Token matching the place color set.
 $color = new PNColor(array(1, 1.2));
 $token = new PNToken($color);